Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- Minnesota and its opponents have combined to score more than 223.5 points in 46 of 82 games this season.
+- Minnesota has combined with its opponent to score more than 220.5 points in 55 of 82 games this season.

-- Minnesota has a 231.6-point average over/under in its contests this season, 8.1 more points than this game's point total.
+- Minnesota's games this year have had a 231.6-point total on average, 11.1 more points than this matchup's over/under.

-- The Timberwolves have been chosen as underdogs in 43 games this year and have walked away with the win 21 times (48.8%) in those games.
+- The Timberwolves have been victorious in 21, or 48.8%, of the 43 contests they have been chosen as underdogs in this season.

-- Minnesota has a record of 8-11, a 42.1% win rate, when it is set as the underdog by +155 or more by sportsbooks this season.
+- Minnesota has not entered a game this season with longer moneyline odds than +350.

-- Minnesota has an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.
+- Minnesota has an implied victory probability of 22.2% according to the moneyline set for this matchup.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)